-Complaint Outcome Child & Family Services Looked After Children Team: IRO notes being incorrect and stage 1 response did not address concerns.
-Justified BAYS: Request to move not granted, unhappy with social work assessment.
-Not Justified Child and Family general: Historical complaint - Social Services did not act to safeguard her when in LA care Not Justified Independent Review Officer Team: Poor communication from the team and not invited to Not Justified reviews.
-Friends and Family: Disagreed with the lack of financial support Not Justified BAYS: Via an advocate - young person unhappy with Not Justified the actions taken by Social Services IAA: Disagreement with Social Services decision not to allow family contact.
-Not Justified Child Disability Team: Via an advocate - Delay in Not Justified receiving passport.
-Not Justineu Looked After Children Team: Unhappy with Partially accusations and contact not promoted.
+Complaint Outcome Child & Family Services Looked After Children Team: IRO notes being incorrect Justified and stage 1 response did not address concerns.
+Justilleu BAYS: Request to move not granted, unhappy with Not Justified social work assessment.
+Not oustilled Child and Family general: Historical complaint - Social Not Justified Services did not act to safeguard her when in LA care Independent Review Officer Team: Poor communication from the team and not invited to Not Justified reviews.
+Friends and Family: Disagreed with the lack of financial Not Justified support BAYS: Via an advocate - young person unhappy with Not Justified the actions taken by Social Services IAA: Disagreement with Social Services decision not to Not Justified allow family contact.
+Child Disability Team: Via an advocate - Delay in Not Justified receiving passport.
+Looked After Children Team: Unhappy with Partially accusations and contact not promoted.
 Justified Friends and Family: Unhappy with contact/ placement Partially breakdown and factually incorrect minutes.
 Justified Child and family general: Historical complaint regarding parent returning to family home.
 Discontinued as legal Discontinued action taken.
 Child & Family Services Corporate Complaints Penderry Team: Concerns not being listened to and Partially poor communication.
 Justified Penderry Team: Checks carried out without consent Justified Penderry Team: Inappropriate comments made by social worker.
 Not Justified